mcsammon/mcsammon.github.io/_posts/2016-07-23-short_side.markdown

 # Conclusion

 While the short side doesn't contribute much to the size factor, it has some influence on the value factor and a large influence on the momentum factor.
-Given that shorting can be expensive or impossible (especially on some of the low momentum stocks) it's unlikely a trader could actually realize the momentum factor returns.
-This makes asset pricing with the momentum factor tricky - it's hard to interpret a heavy "loading" (large coefficient in a regression of a stock's returns on factor returns) on the momentum factor, given those factor returns don't actually exist.
+Given that shorting can be expensive or impossible (especially on some of the loser stocks) it's unlikely a trader could actually realize the momentum factor returns.
+This is one reason why momentum is better viewed as a 'sytle' factor, rather than a 'fundamental' factor.